PaNOSC-ViNYL/libpyvinyl/README.md

 Simulations provide invaluable insights to plan (before) and understand (after) experiments at neutron and X-ray facilities.
-A wide set of libraries and programs are already available to simulate neutron and X-ray beams, propagate them through the beamlines, interact with matter of a sample and get data acquired by detectors.
+A wide set of libraries and programs is already available to simulate neutron and X-ray beams, propagate them through the beamlines, interact with matter of a sample and get data acquired by detectors.